IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Teradici_PCoIP_Client/README.md

 **NOTES:**

-- A reboot is required before the agent can start.
+- A reboot is required before the client can start.

+- Profile disables the IGEL Teradici client